 Seedlings obtained in the nursery must be carefully examined for the presence of Meloidogyne before being transplanted.
 If infestation is suspected, the plant material should not be transplanted without root treatment with hot water.
 Where possible, materials with resistance or immunity to nematode infestation should be used for propagation (Taylor and Sasser 1983, Okeniyi et al. 2009).
-Organic amendments such as poultry and cattle manure, and plant leaf extracts from Ocimum gratissimum, Carica papaya, Azadirachta indica, Vernonia amygdalina, Bixa orellana, Acalypha ciliate, Jatropha gossypifolia and Allium ascalonicum, have been shown to have a suppressive effect on plant-parasitic nematodes, or to reduce populations in the soil (Orisajo et al. 2008, Orisajo, 2009).
-Although nematicides and steam sterilization have been used to control nematodes in the nursery (Afolami, 1993), there are few chemical control methods that are environmentally safe and economically viable for use in a perennial tree crop such as cacao in the field.
-Integrated management systems incorporating good hygiene, organic soil amendments and development of biological control are advocated (Orisajo 2018, Lezaun 2016).
+Organic amendments such as poultry litter and cattle manure, and plant leaf extracts from Ocimum gratissimum, Carica papaya, Azadirachta indica, Vernonia amygdalina, Bixa orellana, Acalypha ciliate, Jatropha gossypifolia and Allium ascalonicum, have been shown to have a suppressive effect on plant-parasitic nematodes, or to reduce populations in the soil (Orisajo et al. 2008, Orisajo, 2009, Orisajo et al. 2012, Orisajo et al. 2021).
+Other studies report the reduction of density of parasitic nematodes with the use of cocoa pod husk and/or neem leaves (Okeniyi et al. 2016).
+Although nematicides and steam sterilization have been used to control nematodes in the nursery (Afolami, 1993), few chemical control methods are environmentally safe and economically viable for use in a perennial tree crop such as cacao in the field.
+Integrated management systems incorporating good hygiene, organic soil amendments and development of biological control are advocated (Orisajo 2018, Orisajo et al. 2021, Lezaun 2016, Villain et al. 2018).